-There are a vast array of fuel management systems about, it is important that when choosing a system that informed decisions are made or any potential cost savings can evaporate quickly due to teething problems, poor training, mis-information or other system downtimes.
-Problems can quickly lead to systems becoming undermined and any possible benefits becoming eroded.
-Security, reliability and relevant data capture and analysis are the key elements required for any system to function well.
+As a fleet manager in the 21st century, you are sure to have an abundance of fuel management systems available to you.
+In a densely packed market, it is essential that you make informed decisions or any potential cost savings can evaporate quickly due to teething problems, inadequate training, misinformation or other system downtimes.
+Problems can quickly lead to systems becoming undermined and any possible benefits quickly turning into issues.

-Data is captured at the point of fuelling, each organisation has its own requirements and need differing information, and systems should be flexible enough to allow access devices to be programed in various ways to allow diverse data to be captured.
-It is also important that access protocol remains simple and un-necessary entries avoided.
-The vehicle is usually identified from the tag, there are then various ways of capturing other information.
-The simplest is to program the tag to ask the driver to make entries via a keypad; entries may include driver identification, mileage reading, Job code etc. Keypad entries are usually additional and for information purposes only, rather than restrictions that can actually be programmed on the datatags, such as limits on the number of times a vehicle can be fuelled in a day or the amount the vehicle can take at any one fuelling.
-If there are reasons drivers cannot make keypad entries the information can usually be captured automatically, drivers can be issued with their own tag device programmed with their unique identity, vehicle tags can be used in conjunction with on-board GPS to automatically capture mileage readings and other information can be simply stored on look up tables at the pump to ensure security and data integrity.When the access device activates the fuel pump it is important that the fuel pump is properly specified and maintained.
+Data is captured at the point of fuelling, each organisation has its own requirements and needs differing information, and systems should be flexible enough to allow access devices to be programmed in various ways to allow diverse data to be captured.
+It is also important that access protocol remains simple and unnecessary entries are avoided.
+The vehicle is usually identified from the tag, but there are then various ways of capturing other information.
+The simplest is to program the tag to ask the driver to make entries via a keypad; entries may include driver identification, mileage reading and job code among other things.

 An Accurate and Dependable Tool

 A system put in place to monitor fuel levels is only as accurate and dependable as the fuel pump it is connected to.
-Always ensure the pump is in good order, calibrated and capable of producing a pulsed output.
-Too many times expensive systems are connected to antiquated fuel pumps that are not calibrated, and are not able to produce a pulsed output, in most cases the installer usually fixes a cheap flow meter with a pulsed output not capable of resolving accuracy to the degree that purchasing a system would warrant, the result is the new system can never reach its potential in terms of accurately reporting fuel usage.
+Always ensure the pump you have installed is in good order, calibrated and capable of producing a pulsed output.
+Too many times, expensive systems are connected to antiquated fuel pumps that are not correctly calibrated and are not able to produce a pulsed output.
+In some cases, the installer usually fixes a cheap flow meter with a pulsed output not capable of resolving accuracy to the degree that purchasing a system would warrant; inevitably the end result means that the new system can never reach its potential in terms of accurately reporting fuel usage.

-Most system manufacturers now offer a variant with an integrated pump, if your existing fuel pump/s have seen better days this type of unit offers good value for money, if you use more than one pump, multiples of this type of unit also provide improved data integrity and overall security, if the system lets you down it only effects that single pump there is no requirement to switch all pumps into the dreaded override (free vend) position.
-Whatever the scenario, pumps with displacement meters should be selected whenever possible; displacement meters are the same type of meter used in forecourt pumps and offer the best mix of speed and accuracy.
+Most system manufacturers now offer a variant with an integrated pump, so if your existing fuel pumps have seen better days, this type of unit offers good value for money.
+If you use more than one pump, you can opt for multiple units with an integrated pump, which provides vastly improved data integrity and overall security, so if the system lets you down, it only affects that single pump, and there is no requirement to switch all pumps into the dreaded override (free vend) position.
+Whatever the scenario, pumps with displacement meters should be selected whenever possible; displacement meters are the same type of meter used in forecourt pumps and offer the best mix of speed and accuracy for your fleet.

-At an operational level the new cloud based software offers multi-user and multi-site capability with password protection, there is also scalability so the systems can grow as you do.
-Most suppliers offer systems that use administrator principles, an administrator can allow access level privileges to users, meaning some functions can be devolved to other people without the danger of them making errors of judgement or mistakes that need to be sorted out by others.
-Obviously cloud based system are made a possibility by advances in the internet infrastructure, there is no turning back, things can only improve as the infrastructure gets better that can only be a good think for transport operators as systems become more useful and relevant than ever before.
+At an operational level, the new cloud-based software also offers multi-user and multi-site capability with password protection, there is also scalability so the systems can grow as you do.
+Most suppliers offer systems that use administrator principles, where an administrator can allow access level privileges to users, meaning some functions can be devolved to other people without the danger of them making errors of judgement or mistakes that need to be rectified by others.